gdlc/STAT_COMP/CROSSVALIDATION.md

 Our goal is to assess the ability of a fitted model to predict future data.
 Several metrics could be used to evaluate prediction accuracy; we will focus on proportion of variance explained, that is R2=[PRSS0-PRSSA]/PRSS0, where PRSS0 is the prediction sum of squares of a null hypothesis (e.g., an intercept model) and PRSSA is the prediction sum of squares of the model of interest.

-A standard approach to assess accuracy is to partition our data set into a training and a testing data set.
+A standard approach to assess accuracy is to partition our data set into training and testing data sets.
 We fit them model to the training data and evaluate prediction R-sq. in the testing data.
 The following example illustrates this using the [wages](https://github.com/gdlc/STAT_COMP/blob/master/wages.txt) data set.

 ```r